adyoli/AWS-Messaging-System-Infrastructure/README.md

-# Bonmoja AWS Messaging System Infrastructure
+# AWS Messaging System Infrastructure

 This repository contains a production-ready, AWS-based infrastructure for a containerized web application.
 It is provisioned entirely with Terraform and deployed automatically via a CI/CD pipeline using GitHub Actions.